Burn Injury as a Complex System

 Computational Modeling Approach

-The main focus for COMBI is to facilitate the study of the underlying mechanisms — inflammation, wound healing, and scar formation — enabling insights into the molecular and cellular origin of complications arising from burn injury.
+The main focus for COMBI is to facilitate the study of the underlying mechanisms of inflammation, wound healing, and scar formation, enabling insights into the molecular and cellular origin of complications arising from burn injury.
+COMBI distinguishes itself from existing wound healing models by integrating three spatial scales (molecular, cellular, tissue) within a single framework calibrated specifically to burn pathophysiology rather than general wound healing.

 Each model in COMBI targets a specific phase of wound healing, building toward an integrated in silico clinical trial tool for treatment optimisation.